 For the remaining sites, the State aggregated its survey results based on the two broad question categories contained in the survey: those relating to level of client autonomy, and those related to frequency of independent client behaviors.
 Level of autonomy questions invited responses on a five-point Lickert scale, with two positive responses (strongly agree and somewhat agree), a neutral response, and two negative responses (somewhat disagree and strongly disagree).
 Frequency of independent behaviors questions were assessed on a four-point scale, with two positive and two negative responses.
-Settings with an aggregate score that indicates a non-negative response-in both areas were deemed compliant and placed in Category 1.
+Settings with an aggregate score above two-that is, an aggregate score that indicates a non-negative response-in both areas were deemed compliant and placed in Category 1.
+1772 sites were placed in Category 1 based on this methodology.

 Any sites whose responses included an aggregate negative response for either or both of the two broad survey areas were placed into Category 2 and deemed non-compliant but capable of complying with modifications.
-For sites that received an in-person visit, sites were classified into Category 2 if they were not compliant with the rule.
-Category 1 and 2 sites that received a site visit were recategorized based on the results of their site visit; those with seven or fewer areas of noncompliance on the 54-item tool were classified into Category 1, while those with more were classified into Category 2.
-As of this writing, the State has identified 2131 sites that fall within categories 1 and 2.
+As of this writing, the State has placed 406 settings in Category 2.